kshedden/goclaims/README.md

 or metadata (type metadata is placed in the dtypes.json file).
 The exception to this is that string values are delimited by newlines.

-The files name prefixes Var1, Var2, etc. are the variable names from the SAS files.
+The filename prefixes Var1, Var2, etc. are the variable names from the SAS files.
 The number of "buckets" (e.g. two in the example above) is configurable by the user.

 Rows from the SAS files are mapped into the buckets using an id variable.
 The id variable is hashed to determine the bucket for a